 - 3. By erasure in the event of transfer to a church not of like faith and practice.

-- 4. By notice of voluntary resignation (written is preferable).
+- 4. By erasure upon written notice of voluntary resignation with pastoral recommendation and congregational approval.

 - 5. By an act of church discipline.